 NC State Requirements for High School Drivers

-Students enrolled at WSSS who are under age 18 and wish to obtain a NC driver’s license or learner’s permit from the local DMV office must first obtain a DEC (Driving Eligibility Certificate) issued by the Driver’s Education teacher.
+Students enrolled at WSSS who are under age 18 and wish to obtain a NC driver’s license or learner’s permit from the local DMV office must first obtain a DEC (Driving Eligibility Certificate) from the office.

 The State Board of Education has passed a guideline that requires all High Schools to notify the Division of Motor Vehicles if a student is expelled or suspended for ten or more days.
 The Division of Motor Vehicles will notify the student that his/her driving privileges will be revoked for a minimum of six months.
 Parents are expected to waive their student’s privacy rights in order to allow the school to give the information to the Division of Motor Vehicles.
 The DMV will also be notified if a student withdraws from WSSS and will not be enrolling in another school.